Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 Unsupervised Learning (UL) is another subfield of ML that focuses on learning from unlabeled data.
 The goal of UL is to discover patterns or structures in the data without any prior knowledge of the labels.
 UL is often used in clustering and dimensionality reduction tasks, where the goal is to group similar data points together or reduce the dimensionality of the data while preserving its structure.

 === Reinforcement Learning
 RL is a subfield of Machine Learning (ML) that focuses on learning from the interaction between an agent and its environment.
 Compared to supervised learning, the learner (agent) is not provided with explicit information about the environment or which actions to perform.
 RL is based on trial and error: by interacting with the environment, the learner acquires or loses points, which serve as the only source of feedback.
-Thus, agents attempt to maximize the number of points they receive @sutton_reinforcement_2014.
+Thus, agents attempt to maximize the number of rewards obtained @sutton_reinforcement_2014.

 ==== Agent
 An agent in RL can be seen as a learner or decision-maker equipped with a set of tools to observe and interact with its environment.
 These tools are generally divided into two components:
 - Sensors used to perceive the environment and gather information (e.g., the five human senses).
 - Actuators used to interact with the environment and perform actions (e.g., human hands or legs).

 == Single Agent Reinforcement Learning
 === Markov Decision Process
 In Single-Agent Reinforcement Learning (RL), the methodology used to model the environment is the Markov Decision Process (MDP) @puterman_markov_2009.
 The MDP is a mathematical framework used to model the interaction between an agent and its environment@bellman_markovian_1957.
 It is often employed to represent the decision-making process of an agent in a stochastic environment.
 The MDP is a powerful tool that allows the environment to be modeled in a way that is both easy to understand and analyze.